not-fl3/macroquad-website/content/articles/ios/index.md

 The goal of this step - to see a new device available in `Xcode -> Window -> Devices and Simulators`

+### On DeviceSupport files

+Any(11+ at least) xcode could install provision files on any IOS device!

+On pre 16 iOs, the only requirement is a little file in "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport"

+Post iOs 16, iPhone should be in a "Developer mode" to be able to receive the provisions.
+However, the "Developer mode" toggle is hidden in the settings until device seen a mac with xcode 14 installed at least once.
+Yes, you need to physically connect your iPhone to any Mac with XCode 14 to get a toggle in the menu!

+There are, however, scatchy third-party tools("iCareFone 2" did it for me) to get this very toggle.
+With this toggle on, XCode11 with "16.2" in "DeviceSupport" folder can successefully install the provisions on the iphone.

 ### .mobileprovision file

 Purpose of this step - create an empty xcode project runnable on the iphone.
 This project will be never used for building anything, just to make xcode to download provision files from apple developer portal.